noahehall/theBookOfNoah/linux/cmdline.md

             - if the label parameter is omitted, the branch command proceeds to the end of the script
             - you can branch to any label whether before/after a given cmd
               - i.e. create a looping effect
+      - testing
+        - used to modify the flow of the sed editor script
+        - instead of jumping to a label based on an address
+          - it jumpts to a label base don the outcome of  a substitution cmd
       - deletion notes
         - using two text patterns
           - sed '/first/,/second/d' blah.txt